John Hollander, DPM

 Ask friends and family for help: They may not fully understand what it is like to be diabetic, unless they are diabetic themselves, but by including your family and friends in your struggles and achievements with diabetes, they can then be able to help cheer you on and provide emotional support when days are tough.
 Also, educate your friends and family by making them aware of the comments they say to you.
 Their comments may have been said with good intentions, but in all reality, they can make you feel discouraged or isolated- let them know!

 Relate through support: Reach out to fellow diabetics for tips and tricks and as a safe place to speak your frustrations.
 Many others have been in the same boat and they will have ideas to help you get back on track.
 It is also a great way to support others like you.

-To read or not to read that is the question: If you are lacking motivation, try reading a book or article or support page for encouragement and to help you bust out of feeling burned out.
-If you find yourself reading too much on diabetes take a break from it- disconnect from reading on the topic- instead, focus on activities that make you feel good like crafts, outdoor adventures or volunteering.
+To read or not to read, that is the question: If you are lacking motivation, try reading a book or article or support page for encouragement and to help you bust out of feeling burned out.
+If you find yourself reading too much on the topic of diabetes take a break from it- disconnect from reading on the topic- instead, focus on activities that make you feel good like crafts, outdoor adventures or volunteering.

 As Scott Coulter, writer for Diabetes Self Management said, “Diabetes is a tricky thing.
 It will always have the capacity to frustrate us, irritate us, scare us, and make us mad, but if we know how to work with our feelings we can avoid serious burnout, or at least catch it early and reverse it.”